First impressions are important and ensuring everyone has a positive lasting impression of our city is high on Canterbury Connected BID’s agenda.

 The BID supplies 400 hanging baskets to businesses within the BID area from June to September, which are installed, maintained and watered by our contractor Windowflowers Ltd.

 South and South East in Bloom – Gold Winners in 2016!

 Working with partners, Canterbury BID coordinates the city’s annual entry in the South & South East in Bloom (S&SEiB) regional campaign.
 Canterbury has entered the Bloom campaign three times in recent years: 2012 when we were awarded Silver, 2013 when we achieved Silver Gilt and 2015 when we achieved a Gold award.
-We are delighted to announce that we have retained our Gold Award in 2016!
+We are delighted that we have retained Gold in 2016.